-When you’re thinking about juggling work, family, and school commitments—as many prospective part-time MBA students are—finding an MBA program with the right fit may not only be important, it’s likely critical.
+When you’re thinking about juggling work, family, and school commitments—as many prospective MBA students are—finding a part-time MBA program with the right fit—and format—may not only be important, it’s likely critical.
 But with a variety of options, such as executive or evening and weekend, how do you decide which MBA schedule is right for you?

 One key step that influenced the decision of many Berkeley-Haas students was experiencing the classroom firsthand.
 Mayank Kaul, a senior engineer in system design and strategy at T-Mobile and now part of the Evening & Weekend Berkeley MBA Program, first visited business school classes closer to his home in Seattle before making an MBA class visit at Haas by sitting in on an entrepreneurship course.

 “The difference was phenomenal,” says Mayank.
 “At Berkeley, there was much more class participation.
 While the professor’s perspective was insightful, he also let the class flow—students were engaged and expressing different opinions and viewpoints.”